After 29 Years, Sheds Unlimited Leaves the 4th Generation Family Farm

 Initially, the shed business was an extra income to support life on the struggling farm.
 Milk prices fluctuated up and down, and when prices were low, keeping the cows meant taking funds from the shed business to maintain the dairy farm.
 It was a somber day when, after much deliberation as a family, large cattle trucks hauled off the herd of cows that had been a part of family life since they moved to the farm in 1976.

 Growth in shed and garage sales grew steadily after the cows left the farm.
 But It was the launch into online marketing that substantially changed the direction of the company.
-During the economic downturn, Chris (the middle son who now owns E-Impact Marketing and manages the Sheds Unlimited internet marketing plan), decided to build a small website to promote sheds and garages online.
+During the economic downturn, Chris (the middle son who now owns E-Impact Marketing and manages the Sheds Unlimited internet marketing plan), decided to build a small website to promote their Amish built sheds and garages online.
 To everyone's surprise, dozens of garages and sheds were soon being sold through leads from the internet.

 “Almost immediately, we started making sales through online leads,” says Chris,“ and we have continued to grow in the online market ever since.”
-When the second son, Steve Stoltzfus Jr returned from an eleven-year stint working with Christian Aid Ministries in Romania, he took over the helm of running the business and Chris focused on the online marketing program.
+When the second son, Steve Stoltzfus Jr returned from an eleven-year stint working with Christian Aid Ministries in Romania, he took over the helm of running the Amish shed business and Chris focused on the online marketing program.

 Growth came through an expanding line of sheds for sale direct from the manufacturing facility.
 Slowly, they added more shed design options, specialized buildings for pool houses, run-in sheds, potting sheds and more.